domgaulton/skoda-pattern-library/README.md

 4. `gulp deploy-mobile` - builds css for webparts (excluding pattern library style / js)
 5. `gulp desktop-nav` - builds the primary and secondary sitewide nav for k2 (note that the new third level thicker nav is made in the `gulp desktop` build)

-* Use `npm run desktop-build` whilst testing to run the npm script found in package.json to automatically publish the desktop to github
+* Use `npm run desktop-overwrites` whilst testing to run the npm script found in package.json to automatically publish the desktop to github

 ## Process
 1. Use branch names from JIRA tickets e.g. `SKMW-0001 - Webpart Name`